MedImageSymposium/MedImageSymposium.github.io/organizers.markdown

 <div class="organizer">
     <div class="bio left">
-        <p><b>Dr. Sara Pires Oliveira</b> is a postdoctoral researcher in the groups led by Hugo Horlings and Marleen Kok.
+        <p><b>Dr. Sara Pires Oliveira</b> is a postdoctoral researcher in the groups led by dr. Hugo Horlings and dr. Marleen Kok.
 With a background in biomedical engineering (MSc) and a PhD in computational pathology (University of Porto, 2022), Sara's work is focused on improving cancer (imunno)therapy through computational pathology, whole-slide image analysis, and machine learning.
 </p>
     </div>
     <div class="image right">